Stop Wasting Time on Leads That Never Buy

 The issue is sorting, not lead generation.
 And sorting is exactly what automation does best.

-What “Qualifying a Lead” Actually Means for a Small Business
+What Does “Qualifying a Lead” Actually Mean for a Small Business?

+It means figuring out whether a lead can pay, needs your service now, is a good fit, and is serious enough to follow through.
 In big marketing departments, lead qualification gets buried under frameworks and acronyms.
 BANT.
 MQL.
 SQL.
-None of that matters if you’re running a plumbing company or a law firm.
+None of that matters if you’re running a plumbing company or a law firm automating client intake.

 For a small business, qualifying a lead boils down to four questions: